ka3710587-create/college-website/README.md

- Basic HTML & CSS Website
+ Basic HTML and CSS  Website

 This project is created for learning and practice purposes.

-## 📌 About Project
+ About Project
 A simple static website built using HTML and CSS to understand basic structure, styling, and layout.